eguvenc/o2/Auth/Docs/Auth/README.md

 ------

-Identity sınıfı kullanıcıların kimlik bilgilerini yöneten sınıftır.
-Kullanıcılara ait aşağıdaki işlemleri yapar
+The class Identity manages the identity information and does the operations below:

-* Kimlikten veri okuma ve kaydetme
+* Reads data from the identity and saves the data to identity
-* Kullanıcıya ait kimlik varmı kontrolü
+* Checks if the user has identity
-* Kimlik yetkilendirilmişmi kontrolü
+* Checks if the identity is authorized
-* Kimlik geçicimi kalıcımı kontrolü
+* Checks if the identity is permanent or not
-* Kimliğini geçerliliğini pasif etme ( logout )
+* Makes the identity passive( logout )
-* Kimliği yoketme ( destroy )
+* Expires the identity ( destroy )
-* Kimlik hatırlama ( remeberMe ), ve daimi kimligi çerezden silme ( forgetMe )
+* Remembers the identity ( remeberMe ), removes the identity from the cookie ( forgetMe )

 ## Activity